robinhoodcoin/RobinhoodCoin/README.md

 # Robinhood Coin

-Robinhood Coin has an eco system of 3 players:
+Robinhood Coin has an eco system of 4 players:

-Government, Regular people, Rich People
+Government, Peasants, Rich People, King

 * A rich person is someone who has at least 1 percent of total Supply
 * You can Mine from the Government (Get Paid)